Jim Marchant: QAnon connections

 Marchant told attendees that on November 4, 2020, the day after he lost his bid for Nevada's 4th congressional district, he was in his hotel room when he heard a knock at his door.
 It was Juan O. Savin, a QAnon influencer who some adherents to the QAnon conspiracy theory believe is John F. Kennedy Jr. in disguise.
 Savin, whose real name is Wayne Willott, then convinced Marchant, who originally planned to run for the U.S. House of Representatives, to run for Nevada Secretary of State.

 During their meeting, they discussed forming a coalition to win Secretary of State positions nationwide.
 Said Marchant, "I knew right then that they had figured out that we need to take back the secretary of state offices around the country.
 Not only did they ask me to run, they asked me to put together a coalition of other like-minded secretary of state candidates.
 I got to work, Juan O Savin helped, and we formed a coalition."

 In May 2021, Marchant and Savin convened a meeting with conservative media figures, activists, and donors to strategize winning Secretary of State elections nationwide.
 According to Marchant, some of the approximately 40 participants in the Las Vegas meeting included Patrick Byrne, founder of Overstock.com; Mike Lindell, CEO of MyPillow; Brian E. Kennedy, former Claremont Institute president; and Joe Hoft, brother of Jim Hoft, the owner of The Gateway Pundit.

-The end result of the meeting was the formation of the America First Secretary of State Coalition, a group of 17 individuals running for Secretary of State positions in 17 states.
+The result of the meeting was the formation of the America First Secretary of State Coalition, a group of 17 individuals running for Secretary of State positions in 17 states.
 Jim Marchant is President of the America First Secretary of State Coalition.
 All the coalition's members believe the baseless conspiracy theory that the 2020 United States presidential election was stolen from former President Donald Trump by voter fraud.
 No widespread voter fraud for the 2020 election has been proven.